 The heavier U-238 isotopes are then taken out of the centrifuge and the U-235 isotopes are put back in and spun again to remove more of the U-238 isotopes.
 Doing this several times increases the percentage of U-235 needed for fission to take place.

-To be used nuclear reactors, uranium is placed in fuel rods as pellets like those shown here.
+To be used in nuclear reactors, uranium is placed in fuel rods as pellets like those shown above.

 This is carried out in the fabrication stage, with the enriched uranium powder being pressed down into small ceramic coated pellets.

 One pellet of enriched uranium the size of the tip of your finger produces the same amount of energy as a whole truck full of coal!

 At this point, nuclear energy starts to act the same way as other thermal power stations using fuel like oil and natural gas, except for one difference; nuclear fission.